howa003/complete-elvish-lotr-subtitles/README.md

 *The Two Towers*: I have not included most of the song lyrics yet.
 For now, I have included only the lyrics of the funeral song sung by Éowyn.
 I future, I plan to add more lyrics, but I am not sure when.

 *Return of the King*: I have not included most of the song lyrics yet.
 For now, I have included only the lyrics of the coronation song sung by Aragorn.
 I future, I plan to add more lyrics, but I am not sure when.

+## Subtitle status

+#### Fellowship of the Ring

+The subtitles for FotR are 99 % complete.
+I might revise some minor details in the future, but otherwise they contain everything I want to contain in them.

+#### The Two Towers

+The subtitles for TTT are somewhat complete.
+All dialogs are (should be) completed, but I want to add more song lyrics when I have time.

+#### Return of thr King

+The subtitles for RotK are somewhat complete.
+All dialogs are (should be) completed, but I want to add more song lyrics when I have time.

 ## Resources